 The fourth overview exhibition in the Ebifananyi project was also the show that accompanied my PhD defence on the 20th of November 2018.
-The emphasis of the exhibition was on the shared presentations bridging some of the differences between photographs in Uganda and photographs in Western Europe, as discussed in my dissertation ‘Ebifananyi, a study of photographs in Uganda in and through an artistic practice’ (that will be made available through the repository of Leiden University and then linked here soon).
+The emphasis of the exhibition was on the shared presentations bridging some of the differences between photographs in Uganda and photographs in Western Europe, as discussed in my dissertation ‘Ebifananyi, a study of photographs in Uganda in and through an artistic practice’.

 The likenesses in this room are presented to you in relation to the defence of my doctoral thesis ‘Ebifananyi, a study of photographs in Uganda in and through an artistic practice’.
 The Luganda word ebifananyi and the English word photographs may refer to the same pictures but conceptualise them differently.
 Ebifananyi are things that look like something else rather than pictures made with a camera.

 Over the past five years I explored the historical context of Ebifananyi and its consequences for present day visual culture in Uganda within the framework of PhDArts.
 As part of this exploration I produced a series of books with both Ugandan and European audiences in mind.
 The book launches were accompanied by exhibitions that took place in Uganda and Western Europe.
 FoMu, the museum of photography in Antwerp, and The Uganda Museum in Kampala both presented overview exhibitions of the project to their audiences.